xHunterW/Snowflake-database-using-dbt-and-Airflow/README.md

 ```

 ### Step 2.
 Prepare Snowflake (one-time setup by an accountadmin)
-Before running Airflow or dbt, log into Snowflake (as a user with ACCOUNTADMIN or equivalent privileges) and run:
+Before running Airflow or dbt, log into Snowflake (as a user with ACCOUNTADMIN or equivalent privileges) and run the following:
 ``` SQL
 -- Switch to accountadmin role
 USE ROLE ACCOUNTADMIN;